Video Interviewing Software

 This bias can come in many forms, such as gender, racial, generational, and sexual orientation.
 These unconscious recruiter biases can create a homogenized workplace.
 While awareness of these biases is key to making a diverse workplace, mitigating the opportunity for bias with phone interviews helps further negate unconscious bias.
 Contrast this with video interviews that can introduce visual bias not just on the candidate but the environment where they interview.

-Additionally, one-way phone interviews beat out video interviews in terms of accessibility.
+Additionally, virtual phone interviews beat out video interviews in terms of accessibility.
 Candidates, especially passive candidates, may have a busy schedule that makes finding the time to interview a challenge.
 Moreover, not everyone has access to reliable Wi-Fi, equipment, or an adequate interview space for video.
 None of which is necessary for a phone interview.

 On-demand phone interviews make your interview process much more accessible to the 97% of Americans who own some form of a cell phone.

 There are many interview platforms available on the market.
 As we discussed with video interview software, the last few years pushed the development and integration of these tools into the standard hiring process.
-These tools come in two forms, one-way interviews and two-way live interviews.
+These tools come in two forms, virtual interviews and two-way live interviews.

 Two-way live interviews are what you expect from a traditional phone or video interview.
 Both the candidate and recruiter take time to schedule a time to meet, a task 67% of respondents report taking 30 minutes to 2 hours per interview.
 Then, they each spend perhaps 30 minutes directly discussing the candidates’ potential.

 However, the two-way live interview has become increasingly less inefficient in the face of the demands of the modern recruiter.
-That has led to the rise of the one-way, or asynchronous, interview.
+That has led to the rise of the virtual, or asynchronous, interview.
 Rather than both recruiter and candidate finding the time to meet, both parties engage the process at their own convenience.
 Simply put, the recruiter records the interview, and the interviewee chooses a time to answer their half of the conversation.
 Once finished, the recruiter can screen the candidate with ease.

 The best option for this second method of interviewing has become a matter of debate.
 Which is better, asynchronous video interviewing or asynchronous phone interviewing?
 The answer to that question comes down to what you need and your goals for the candidate experience.
 Whereas video interviews are important for positions that rely heavily on appearances, phone interviews are more accessible, mitigate bias, and are easier for candidates to prepare.